Table of Contents

 Going back to the 17th century, the Japanese started to use a scientific method for the trade-in rice known as technical analysis.
 It is fascinating that Japanese candlesticks are widely used even today.
 The data reflected from the candlestick involves low, high, close, and open values.

 The body can be seen as ‘hollow’ and ‘colored’ parts.
-Long thin outlines above and below ‘body’ reflect lower or higher ranges and are often pointed as the shadows, wicks, or tails.
+Long, thin outlines above and below the ‘body’ reflect lower or higher ranges and are often pointed as shadows, wicks, or tails.
 If the lines are positioned at the top of the body, this will show you the high and closing rates, whereas the lines at the bottom of the chart show the low and the closing price of low.

 Example on candlesticks charts for EURUSD